hackaye/glitchy-editing/README.md

 ## Save your edits to GitHub

 GitHub will keep the edits you make in the codespace only for a limited time, so it's a good idea to commit your work to a repo regularly.
-Use the **Source Control** button on the left of the editor – you can make commits, open and merge pull requests right inside the codespace.
+Use the **Source Control** button on the left of the editor – if you aren't bothered about branching etc just enter a commit message, commit, confirm, then click the sync button.

 <img alt="source control" src="https://github.com/user-attachments/assets/a5160b08-4f80-4a5f-af76-bde18a43427d" width="300px"/>